Ghost Machine (film): Plot

-They later smuggle their top-secret, virtual warfare program into a disused prison, to experiment with it using two of the candidates.
-And it is the same place seen nine years earlier.
+They smuggle their top secret, virtual warfare program into a disused prison (as seen before), to experiment with it using two of the candidates.

-What should first be a cool thrill becomes a deadly reality; a vengeful outsider has manipulated the software and kidnapped them.
-When their companion Jess hears of this case, it begins a seemingly hopeless rescue mission and is also drawn into this virtual world, which can be just as deadly as real war.
+What should first be a thrill becomes a deadly reality, as a vengeful outsider has manipulated the software and kidnapped them.
+When their companion Jess hears of this, they begin a seemingly hopeless rescue mission, but is also drawn into this virtual world.
+A world which can be just as deadly as real warfare.